Contents

 Unlike seatbelts, airbags are passive safety devices—they don’t require any action from the occupant.
 When a severe impact is detected, the system automatically deploys one or more airbags in milliseconds.

-1.1 Components of the SRS Airbag System
+2. Components of the Airbag System

 A modern SRS system consists of several integrated components that work together in milliseconds during a crash: